LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

    Returns the current call stack of the code that is being executed based on where the capture was called.
-Each line of the call stack consists of a line number, column number and file name for the capture invocations leading up to the current one.
+Each line of the call stack consists of a line number, column number, and file name for the capture invocations leading up to the current one.
 The top of the stack has the most recent capture call and the list works its way back through each call.

 .. member:: capture->givenBlock()